st Oct 2020 |

 Self-employed Pensions Comparison

-Come retirement they both offer the same minimum drawdown age of 60 and benefits options i.e. a 25% tax-free lump sum, with the option to then purchase an annuity or reinvest in an AMRF/ARF.
+Come retirement they both offer the same minimum drawdown age of 60 and benefits options i.e. a 25% tax-free lump sum, with the option to then purchase an annuity (pension for life) or to reinvest in an AMRF/ARF.

-Individual pension plans can carry 2 possible charges built-in, the first being the Annual Management Charge (AMC) on the accumulating fund and the second a Contribution Charge on the monies going in.
+Individual pension plans can carry 2 possible charges, the first being the Annual Management Charge (AMC) on the accumulating fund and the second a Contribution Charge on the monies going in, also known as the allocation rate.

 • A PRSA will carry a minimum AMC of 1% PA, and a typical maximum contribution charge of 5%.